midonet/midonet/specs/neutron_translation.md

 chain even if the firewall chains are deleted.
 To get around this limitation, get the list of associated routers from 'add-router-ids' field of NeutronFirewall.
 For each, delete the corresponding jump rules.

+## GATEWAYDEVICE

+### CREATE

+If the 'type' field is anything other than 'vtep_router', throw an illegal argument exception.

+Copy the Neutron gateway device object to the MidoNet topology store.

+### DELETE

+Delete the corresponding gateway device data in MidoNet.

+## UPDATE

+Update the corresponding gateway device data in MidooNet.

+'tunnelIps' field could be modified, and only one tunnel IP is accepted in router peering.
+Throw an illegal argument exception if more than one tunnel IP addresses were sent.

+To update the tunnel IP of the VTEP router port, fetch the VTEP router using the 'resource_id' field of the gateway device object.
+Then go through its ports and for each VTEP router port (either 'vni' or 'tunnelIp' set), update the tunnelIp field to the new value.

+## REMOTEMACENTRY

+### CREATE

+Fetch the gateway device with the 'device_id' field provided.
+Using the 'resource_id' field of the gateway device, fetch the VTEP router.

+Iterate over the VTEP router ports, and for each port that has its VNI set to the 'segmentation_id' of the remote mac entry, add the 'mac_address' and 'vtep_address' pair in its peer table.

+Store the remote mac entry in MidoNet.

+# DELETE

+Fetch the remote mac entry so that you can get the port IDs associated with the remote mac entry.

+Iterate over these ports, and for each port that has its VNI set to the 'segmentation_id' of the remote mac entry, go through its peer table and delete the paths containing the 'mac_address' and 'vtep_address' pair of the remote mac entry.

+## L2GATEWAYCONNECTION

+### CREATE

+In the 'l2_gateway' object, there is 'devices' field which is a list of 'l2_gateway_device' objects.
+There should only be one element in this list.
+Take that device object and do the following:

+ * Create a MidoNet network port on the network matching 'network_id' provided in the top level 'l2_gateway_connection' object.
+Generate the port ID based on 'network_id' so it will be easy to retrieve it later.
+ * Fetch the gateway device object using the 'device_id' value of the device object.
+ * Create a port on the router matching the value specified in 'resource_id', also derived from the 'network_id', set the VNI to 'segmentation_id' set in 'l2_gateway_connection' object.
+ * Link the router and network ports

+For each 'remote_mac_entries' item in the gateway device object, do the
+following:

+ * If the 'segmentation_id' of the remote_mac entry matches the VNI of the VTEP router port just created, add the 'mac_address' and 'vtep_adress' pair to the peer table of the port.

+### DELETE

+Fetch the original l2 gateway connection data, and using its 'network_id', locate the port that was creatd based off of it, and delete it.
+Delete the remote mac entries associated with the port, the corresponding entries in the port's peering table, and the peer network port.

 # References